mxc19912008/Java-Programming-and-Software-Engineering-Fundamentals-Java-Programming-Build-a-Recommendation-Syst/README.md

 About this course: Ever wonder how Netflix decides what movies to recommend for you?
 Or how Amazon recommends books?
 We can get a feel for how it works by building a simplified recommender of our own!

-<b>In this capstone, I recommended movies based on the similarity of ratings the user gave and that of professional raters on IDMB, which is to say, you are more likely to share taste with the raters who rate movies like you do.
-Then what movies to recommeded are what those that the similar raters think very highly of.</b>
+<b>On this website, I recommend movies based on the similarity of ratings the user gave and those of professional raters gave on IDMB, which is to say, you are more likely to share taste with the raters who rate movies like you do.
+Then what movies to be recommeded are those the similar raters think very highly of.</b>

 <P></P>